min2ha/ukwa-site/content/target/37200/index.en.md

   "subject": "EU Referendum"
 }

-# Novara Media Wire: Brexit: What it means and doesn't mean for human rights

 A discussion of the repercussions of both Brexit and EU actions and regulations on human rights